Rw1942/rallyflare/DASHBOARD_GUIDE.md

-# Rally Dashboard Guide
+# Email2ChatGPT Dashboard Guide

 ## User Story

-**As a Rally admin,**
+**As an Email2ChatGPT admin,**
 I want to see a clean, peaceful dashboard of all email activity
-So that I can quickly understand what Rally is handling and ensure everything is working smoothly.
+So that I can quickly understand what Email2ChatGPT is handling and ensure everything is working smoothly.

 ### Design Philosophy

-The Rally dashboard embodies these principles:
+The Email2ChatGPT dashboard embodies these principles:

 - **Calm and Uncluttered** - Like reading a well-organized inbox, not a technical admin panel
 - **Instantly Scannable** - Clear visual hierarchy with color-coded sections
 - **Soft and Inviting** - Gentle gradients, rounded corners, and soft shadows
-- **Trustworthy** - Shows Rally working invisibly in the background
+- **Trustworthy** - Shows Email2ChatGPT working invisibly in the background

 ## Features